trufi-association/trufi-server-cities/README.md

 ./server [<name of city>] <action>
 ```

 The `server` script behaves differently based on how it is run.
 If you use it in a Bash modified by the `workon` script then the action is relative to the current city.
 Of course you don't have to provide the argument `<name of city>` anymore as in the previous section.
 This is the 'city' scope.
 If you use it in the standard Bash and you don't provide the argument `<name of city>` then the action will be applied to all added modules in all cities.
 This is the 'global' scope.
-This will not work for the `viewlog` or `log` action cause they can only applied to a container at a time.

 Some examples: